MileHacker Logo

 Mid-Range Traveler's Itinerary

-This plan balances comfort and convenience with a reasonable budget, allowing for a more varied experience.
+This plan balances comfort and convenience with a moderate budget, enabling a more varied experience.

 Comfort & Value

 • Accommodation: Stay in comfortable mid-range hotels or well-rated guesthouses (pousadas) in Mauá.
-Consider vacation rentals (apartments) via Airbnb for more space.
+Think about holiday rentals (apartments) via Airbnb for more space.

-• Transportation: Use a mix of CPTM trains for longer distances and ride-sharing services (Uber/99) for shorter, more convenient trips within Mauá or São Paulo.
+• Transportation: Use a mix of CPTM trains for longer distances plus ride-sharing services (Uber/99) for shorter, more convenient trips within Mauá or São Paulo.
 Occasional taxi use is also fine.

 • Meals: Enjoy meals at diverse mid-range restaurants, including local Brazilian eateries, pizzerias, and perhaps a casual churrascaria.
 Still use "restaurantes por quilo" for good value lunches.
 Check out different culinary neighborhoods in São Paulo.